Aashi24/shreyakr-portfolio/final_project_part2_shreya.md

 ## (2) Creation of a user research protocol and completion of at least three interviews

+### User Research Protocol

+#### Target Audience

+The target audience for my story is everyone, young and old.
+The purpose of this project is to raise awareness and my call to action is for people to pledge against plastic.
+For the sake of this project, however, I would like to target my efforts on convincing millenials.
+This is because I firmly believe that young bloods have the willingness to change and can make a significant contribution to making the world a better place.

+#### Approach

+As mentioned earlier, since I am going to focu on millenials for the pupropse of this project, I will be interviewing some of my peers at Heinz to garner valuable feedback.

+My goal is to assess the effectiveness of my story and visualizations using the following criteria:

+- User Engagement
+  - Do the users feel drawn towards the topic and does it instill the kind of emotions I expected to see in my story arc (i.e, did they feel introspective, empathetic, informed, interested, intrigued and empowered through the course of this engagement).

+- Flow of the storyline
+  - Do people think the story is cohesive and flows well?
+  - Is it apt in leading the audience where I wish to take them

+- Completeness of the story
+  - Does the stroy have a well defined start and end?
+  - Do people feel like something is missing?

+- Aesthetics of the imagery and visualization
+  - Are the visualizations attractive enough to capture the audience's interest

+- How many of them actually felt the need to change
+  - How many will finally take the pledge against plastic

+I plan to give my interviewees some time to look at my intial wireframes and story board and once they have, I will ask them a set of questions to gague the efficacy of my work.
+I expect each interview to last about 10 minutes in total.
+The questions are listed below in my interview script.
+I do not intend on giving them a background of my work before these interviews because I want to see whether my story board is communicating the right message to the audience.
+I'll be taking notes throughout the interview and will make sure not to influence the interviewee's thoughts in any way.

+#### Interview Script

+#### Findings

+Your user research protocol should clearly identify the following:

+a. the target audience you hope to reach with your story;
+b. your approach to identifying representative individuals to interview;
+c. your interview script;
+d. the findings from your interviews; and
+e. changes you implemented to your sketches, storyboards and wireframes to address the issues identified.

+####

 ## (3) Revised wireframes / visualizations / storyboards based on what you heard

 <- [Click here to go back to Part 1](/final_project_shreya.md)